 Research and development costs are expensed as incurred, other than certain internal-use software development costs eligible for capitalization.
-During the three months ended March 31, 2013 and 2012, we capitalized software development costs of \$15.5 million and \$12.3 million, respectively.
-These development costs consisted of external consulting expenses and payroll and payroll-related costs for personnel involved in the development of internal-use software used to deliver our services and operate our network.
-Additionally, during the three months ended March 31, 2013, we capitalized \$2.8 million of stock-based compensation as compared to \$2.2 million for the three months ended March 31, 2012.
-These capitalized internal-use software costs are amortized to cost of revenues over their estimated useful lives of two years.
+These development costs consisted of external consulting expenses and payroll and related costs for personnel involved in the development of internal-use software used to deliver our services and operate our network.
+During the three and nine months ended September 30, 2013, we capitalized \$3.1 million and \$9.3 million, respectively, of stock-based compensation.
+For the three and nine months ended September 30, 2012, we capitalized \$2.5 million and \$6.4 million, respectively, of stock-based compensation.
+These capitalized internal-use software costs are amortized to cost of revenue over their estimated useful lives of two years.